-The best Amazon Fire tablet for you can be tricky to find, because Amazon sells its cheap, durable tablets in a variety of (sometimes similar) sizes and configurations.
+Choosing the best Amazon Fire tablet for your needs can be tricky, because Amazon sells its cheap, durable tablets in a variety of sizes and configurations.

 However, they all share similar weaknesses, most notably the fact that all Fire tablets lack easy access to the Google Play Store.
 That means it's effectively impossible to install a number of popular Android apps, including Google apps like Gmail, unless you sideload them — and that's a big ask for many Fire tablet owners.

 Even so, a new Amazon Fire tablet can be well worth the investment if you need a cheap, durable slate for browsing the web and consuming media.
 The more invested you are in the Amazon content ecosystem, the more value you'll get out of a Fire tablet.
-Here, then, are the best Amazon Fire tablets you can buy right now.
+It's worth taking a look at our Amazon promo codes page for the latest offers, and you may want to stop and check to see if there's a sale first, as the best Black Friday deals are already arriving early this year!

 The Amazon Fire HD 10 is a great all-around tablet, and the 2021 model Amazon just released features incremental upgrades over the 2019 model like a brighter screen, 1GB more RAM and a smaller, lighter design.